AntonyUsoltsev/NSU_3_Term/OOP C++/lab2_prisoner_dilemma/README.md

 # lab2_prisoner_dilemma
-This lab is about prisoner's dilemma for three prisoners.
+This lab is about recurring prisoner's dilemma for 3 players